IgniteUI/indigo-design-docfx/en/components/grid.md

 #### Filter State

-When supplied enables the sorting on the specified column.
+When supplied enables filtering on the specified column.

 #### Type